 Bio: One of the handful of jazz bands active during the 1970s.

-Bio: The Pickford Set went on to become Freewheel and later Cable and Chateau, active circa 1969-71.
+Bio: The Pickford Set went on to become Freewheel and later Jason and Chateau (and possibly Cable), active circa 1969-71.
 All these bands were managed by Dick Merrigan.

 Bio: